Tennessene/ACSecurity/README.md

 # ACSecurity
 A Spigot plugin that manages cheating and the chat.
+NOTE: This plugin is still in early development.